 In 1958, members of the Theresian Club of Holy Names College formally organized the Ladies Auxiliary of Catholic Charities of the East Bay.
-Since that time, these wonderful supporters have raised hundreds of thousands of dollars to help CCEB, and devoted countless hours of voluntary help to lessen the burden of poverty in the East Bay.
+These wonderful supporters helped raise hundreds of thousands of dollars and devoted countless hours of their time to help to lessen the burden of poverty in the East Bay.

 In 1962, the two counties of Alameda and Contra Costa became the new Diocese of Oakland under the leadership of Bishop Floyd L. Begin.
-One of his first appointments was to select Father (later Monsignor) John T. McCracken, presently Pastor of St. Anne’s Parish in Walnut Creek, as the first Diocesan Director of Catholic Charities.
-Under his direction Catholic Charities developed new programs and modernized facilities and operations.
-In 1965 we had a new name and a permanent home, when the offices at 433 Jefferson Street in Oakland were dedicated and Monsignor McCracken gave Catholic Charities its current title.
+One of his first appointments was to select Father (later Monsignor) John T. McCracken, as the first Diocesan Director of Catholic Charities.
+Under his direction, Catholic Charities developed new programs and modernized facilities and operations.
+In 1965 we had a new name and a permanent home when the offices at 433 Jefferson Street in Oakland were dedicated and Monsignor McCracken gave Catholic Charities its current title.

-During the 70’s and 80’s, Catholic Charities demonstrated our willingness to respond to the changing community of the East Bay.
+During the 70’s and 80’s, Catholic Charities responded to the changing community of the East Bay.
 In 1971, following riots at San Quentin and Attica, we began the Prison and Community Justice program.
-The influx of refugees from Southeast Asia following the Vietnam War prompted CCEB to launch the Refugee Resettlement and Employment program.
+The influx of refugees from Southeast Asia following the Vietnam War prompted us to launch the Refugee Resettlement and Employment program.
 Catholic Charities of the East Bay responded to the Loma Prieta Earthquake with a special appeal for funds and immediate action to assist survivors.

 In 2001, following the tragic dog mauling of a young boy in Richmond, Catholic Charities of the East Bay stepped in immediately to provide the case management service necessary during the child’s long recovery.
 We were the only agency able to demonstrate the level of skills needed to deal with this difficult situation.